tradle/bots/README.md

 ### Known Limitations

-- database: for simplicity and ease of getting started, [lowdb](https://github.com/typicode/lowdb) is used.
-Yes, it's not a production-level database, and you should feel free to substitute it with your personal preference once you're past the prototype phase.
-The great thing about working with modern Javascript and Promises is that when you need to replace a synchronous operation with an asynchronous one, it's often just a `yield` away. `bot.users.save(userState)` becomes `yield bot.users.save(userState)` and (hopefully) not much else changes.
+- database: for simplicity and ease of getting started, the bot framework uses [lowdb](https://github.com/typicode/lowdb) for its databases.
+Yes, it's not a production-level database, it writes synchronously to the file-system, etc. Feel free to substitute it with your personal preference once you're past the prototype phase (e.g. the Tradle server uses LevelDB).